How to Unclog THC Vape Cartridge

 Use the Preheat Function

-If your vape pen has a preheat function, you're in luck—it's one of the easiest ways to fix a clog.
-This setting is designed to gently warm the oil in your cartridge, which is perfect for melting any thick, stubborn residue that's blocking the airway.
+If your vape pen has a preheat function, you’re in luck—it’s one of the easiest ways to fix a clog.
+This setting is designed to gently warm the oil in your cartridge, which is perfect for melting any thick, stubborn residue that’s blocking the airway.
+The pre heat function can usually be activated by pressing the button twice, gently warming the oil to help clear clogs.
 To activate it, just press the power button two or three times quickly.
+On many devices, pressing the fire button multiple times will enable the preheat setting, allowing the coil or cartridge to warm up before use.
 You might even hear a faint sizzle, which is a good sign that the oil is loosening up.
-If your device doesn't have this feature, don't worry.
+If your device doesn’t have this feature, don’t worry.
 You can create a similar effect by holding the button down for a few seconds before you take a puff.
 This gentle heat is often all it takes to get things flowing smoothly again, ensuring you can enjoy all the great products from our full collection.

 Gentle Heating